 - Lock vehicles and remove valuables from view.

 - Never leave valuables unattended.
 This includes purses, laptop computers, cell phones, and other valuables.
-Consider marking electronics with invisible infrared dye.
-Marking pens are available from Public Safety.

 Don't Bring Weapons

 - The following weapons are prohibited at Ohio Wesleyan University: